-Kodi is the better tool to organizes all your digital contents like videos, photos, or music masterfully.
-You can virtually install it on almost any devices including Linux/Ubuntu.
+Kodi is the better tool to organizes all your digital content like videos, photos, or music masterfully.
+You can virtually install it on almost any device, including Linux/Ubuntu.
 You can browse, view, organize, and play multimedia files from different sources intuitively.
 For instance, Kodi for Linux can play files from external drivers, network and local storage, internet, etc.

 Note: Make sure you have a paid VPN service installed on Linux PC as accessing unofficial Kodi addons will end up streaming copyright-protected contents.